 What is the procedure to become a Training Practice?

-If you agree to take undergraduate nursing students, one or more members of the Hub team will arrange a time to visit the practice to and ensure that all of the requirements for being a Training Practice are in place.
-We will determine whether your nurses need support with their Mentorship qualifications and we will work with you to set up a practice profile on the PPQA placements database.
+If you agree to take undergraduate students, one or more members of the Hub team will arrange a time to visit the practice (face to face or online) to ensure that all of the requirements for being a Training Practice are in place.
+We will determine whether your nurses need support with their Mentorship qualifications and we will work with you to set up a practice profile on the online PARE placements database.
 You will be asked to sign an LDA (Learning Development Agreement) with Health Education England which acts as a commitment to providing quality placements for undergraduate nurses.
 This agreement also allows the practice to be paid a £120 per student, per week tariff for hosting placements.

-You will also be visited by the University Lead Link Lecturer for your area who will conduct an audit of the practice and will be the point of contact for supporting your Nurse Mentors.
+The University Lead Link Lecturer for your area will also conduct an audit of the practice (face to face or online) and will be the point of contact for supporting your Practice Educators.

 Can the practice take more than one student at a time?